Give Your AI

 How Continuity fixes this:

-Automatically captures your architectural decisions through git commits and file saves.
-Cursor (and other AI tools) can query this synthetic memory via MCP protocol.
+Automatically captures architectural decisions through git commits and file saves.
+Cursor (and other supported AI tools) can query this synthetic memory via the MCP protocol.

 Claude/Cline loses context between sessions